SAP-samples/btp-terraform-mooc-terra1/units/unit_2_3/README.md

 ### Basics about the state file

-Taking a look at the file system, some things have chhanged after the last unit when we applied our configuration for the first time.
+Taking a look at the file system, some things have changed after the last unit when we applied our configuration for the first time.

 The first change that we see is a new directory called `.terraform`.